SalarBasiri/ISP-Tester/README.md

 When finished, the results are saved to Detailed_Accessibility_Log.csv in the folder.

+Finally, in the PowerShell window, type the following to return default windows setting:
+Set-ExecutionPolicy Restricted

-Step 3: Advanced - Testing Specific Regions (TLDs)
+Step 2: Advanced - Testing Specific Regions (TLDs)

 If you want to test a massive list (e.g., the top 1 million websites) but only check specific domains (like sites ending in .ir or .cn), follow these steps:

 Get a Source List: Download the "Majestic Million" or "Cisco Umbrella" CSV list (search for them online, they are free).
 Rename it to million_urls.txt and place it in the script folder.